babelfish-for-postgresql/babelfish_project_website/_includes/releases/babelfish-1.4.1.md

 ## Overview

-Babelfish 1.4.1 contains the following fixes that improve the user experience:
+Babelfish 1.4.1 contains the following fix that improves the user experience:

 - Fixed an issue that prevents a successful minor version upgrade from Babelfish PostgreSQL 13.4 to PostgreSQL 13.5.